QIANets: Quantum-Integrated Adaptive Networks for Reduced Latency and Improved Inference Times in CNN Models

 4.1 Experimential setup

-The experiments were conducted within the cloud-based PyTorch framework, utilizing the CIFAR-10 dataset.
+The experiments were conducted within the cloud-based PyTorch framework, utilizing the CIFAR-10 dataset (Krizhevsky & Hinton, 2009).
 The CIFAR-10 dataset, which consists of 60,000 32x32 RGB color images in 10 classes, with 6,000 images per class, was split into training and validation sets with an 80/20 ratio.
 To meet the input size requirements of the models, images were resized to 224x224 pixels.
 Data preprocessing included normalizing pixel values to the range [-1, 1] using the mean and standard deviation of the dataset.
 Moreover, data augmentation strategies (random horizontal flipping and random cropping) were applied to generate data variability and improve the models’ performance on unseen data.

 All computations were accelerated using CUDA on an NVIDIA A40 GPU via Runpod.
 Each model underwent training for 50 epochs utilizing the Adam optimizer, with an initial learning rate of 0.001 and weight decay of 1e-4.
 To run our experiments, the compute used was approximately 1,615,680 TFLOPS-seconds.
 To ensure consistency across models, batch sizes of 128 were used for training, while batch sizes of 256 were employed for both evaluation and testing within the dataset.